A Fast Hybrid Cascade Network for Voxel-based 3D Object Classification: Experiments

 \subsection{Cascade Classification}

 In the proposed hybrid cascade network, the important parameters that affect final performance are confidences $p^1$, $p^2$, $q^1$, $q^2$.
-Table~\ref{tab:pass_ratio} shows the numbers of pass and correct samples at stage 1 and 2 on ModelNet40 with different combinations of confidences.
-From Table~\ref{tab:pass_ratio}, it is clear that a trade-off have to be made between pass rates, inference speed and accuracy of each stage.
-We finally choose $q^1= 0.8$, $q^2= 0.66$ in our cascade network for ModelNet40.
-The results are shown in Table~\ref{tab:over_acc}.
-It can be seen that the overall accuracy of the proposed method with gray SDF voxel as input surpasses BPS-Conv3D \cite{prokudin2019efficient} which uses BPS grids with direction information as input while maintaining about half of the inference time.
+The middle part of Table~\ref{tab:pass_ratio} shows the numbers of pass and correct samples at stage 1 and 2 on ModelNet40 test set with different combinations of confidences.
+From Table~\ref{tab:pass_ratio}, it is clear that a trade-off have to be made between pass rates and accuracy of each stage.
+We finally choose $q^1= 0.8$, $q^2= 0.66$ in our cascade network as this combination gains the highest classification accuracy shown in the last row.

+The comparison of different approaches are shown in Table~\ref{tab:over_acc}.
+It can be seen that the overall accuracy of the proposed method with gray SDF voxel as input surpasses the SOTA voxel-based BPS-Conv3D \cite{prokudin2019efficient} which uses BPS grids with direction information as input, while consuming only about half of the inference time of BPS-Conv3D.
+Moreover, compared to the popular point cloud based methods, our result is also competitive with the coarse voxel input and much faster inference time.